 - Bernie Bradley, Monaghan Council Ireland, gave an interesting case study on how without many additional resources a council had encouraged local businesses to focus on the older consumer

-- Sally Benton, Design Council (we should look to influence Government policy and in particular the current industrial strategy and Housing White Paper); Katie Ellis, The Able Label; Jonathan Collie, The Age of No Retirement; Dr Eddy Elton, University of Brighton; Lynne Corner, Newcastle University; Leela Damodaran Loughborough University; Jason Dormieux, MEC UK.
+- Sally Benton, Design Council (we should look to influence Government policy and in particular the current industrial strategy and Housing White Paper); Katie Ellis, free dating sites relationship dating apps Jonathan Collie, The Age of No Retirement; Dr Eddy Elton, University of Brighton; Lynne Corner, Newcastle University; Leela Damodaran Loughborough University; Jason Dormieux, MEC UK.

 My takeaways from yesterday were :